Digicreon/Arkiv/README.md

 #### Are binary backups prepared for restore?
 No. Binary backups are done using `xtrabackup --backup`.
 The `xtrabackup --prepare` step is not done to save time and space.
 You will have to do it when you want to restore a database.

+#### How to define a full binary backup once per day and an incremental backup every other hours?
+You will have to create two different configuration files and add Arkiv in Crontab twice: once for the full backup (everyday at midnight for example), and once for the incremental backups (every hours except midnight).

+You need both executions to use the same LSN file.
+It will be written by the full backup, and read and updated by each incremental backups.

 ### 3.5 Crontab